OceanParcels/virtualship/design-doc.md

 - A spacetime interpolation of a hydrodynamic or biogeochemical field.
 - A set of measurements forms a timeseries output (serialised to disk as a zarr output).
-  - In the case of students, this would be serialized with artificial errors to simulate real-world data and also be serialized in the original binary format of the instrument.
+  - In the case of students, this could be serialized with artificial errors to simulate real-world data and also be serialized in the original (binary or csv) format of the instrument.

 ### Instrument

 - A device that takes measurements.
 Two types:
   - **Underway-instruments**: Measure continuously during the expedition (e.g., Thermosalinograph, shipboard ADCP, and (to be developed) meteorology).
-    - Conducted for the entirety of the expedition.
+    - Conducted for the entirety of the expedition and continues recording when ship is stationary at a **station**.
-  - **Overboard-instruments**: Deployed at specific times (e.g., CTD, drifters, Argo, XBT, and (to be developed) gliders).
+  - **Overboard-instruments**: Deployed at specific times (e.g., CTD, drifters, Argo, XBT).
     - Deployed at stations during the expedition.

 ### Deployment

-- A complete set of measurements for an overboard-instrument (from deployment to retrieval).
+- A complete set of measurements for an overboard-instrument (from deployment to retrieval or end-of-life).
 - Each deployment is executed independently of the ship's movement.
 - Components:
   - An instrument.